BrianTiedjen/Brian-Tiedjen-IT1025/Lab 2/readme.md

 #  Hardware: Logic Gates and Circuits

-//A truth table identifies if something is true or faulse given the info that was inputed.
-A NAND gate is the exact oposite of a AND gate//.
+A truth table identifies if something is true or faulse given the info that was inputed.
+Both parts of this need to be true for the table to give true and anything else will give false.
+A NAND gate is the exact oposite and will give an answer as true if it is false and it will give an anser is false if it is true.

 # Hardware: IEEE - Ethically Aligned Design